cache2k/cache2k/src/site/markdown/benchmarks.md

 Since the used heap of cache2k is significantly lower, maybe a more fair benchmark would work with different size limits across cache implementations to level the amount of used memory.
-However, the difference would become much less with relevant application data in the cache.
+However, the difference would become less with relevant application data in the cache.
+The benchmark intentionally just uses integer objects.

 ## PopulateParallelClear, Throughput Performance